nccgroup/WindowsFirewallHookDriverEnumeration/README.md

 ```

 ## Windows Native Tool
-We've produced a Windows native driver and command line utility that will be released shortly
+We've produced a Windows native driver and command line utility that will be released shortly.